-Maximise your conversion rate by implementing these essential communication techniques!
+Maximise your conversion rate by implementing these Trade Show Communication Tips!

 Greet customers with a smile and shake their hands, do not be afraid to make the first move to connect with visitors – some clients may be on the border whether they want to visit your booth or not, so if you give them the impression that you are friendly and welcoming, they would more likely stick around to find out more about your product or services.

-Lack of confidence can also affect the customers impression of the quality of products or services you are offering.
+One of the more important trade show communication tips is to be confident, lack of confidence can affect the customers impression of the quality of products or services you are offering.
 Be relaxed and converse with your client casually to get them comfortable so they can also be less critical and use that baseline to slowly feed features of your business.

 If you have no idea what the first thing to say to a customer, it would be helpful to have a list handy.
 Suggest staying away from the boring topics such as the weather!
 Imagine being in your clients’ shoes, the are going to be approach by a lot of salespeople and you’d want to catch their attention – perhaps it could be a fun take on something that is related to your product or services?
 Intrigue your customer, but don’t make it sound too forced or desperate.